davidmasek/beacon/README-dev.md

   - 🔴 TODO: DB needs some documentation
   - 🟡 TODO: relative file paths need some handling
   - 🟡 some "test my config file" functionality would be nice
+  - 🔴 config file refactor
+    - 🔴 config file should be required, but provided by default (inside homedir?)
+    - 🔴 some utilities could be provided to check it / update it
   - config format done
   - documentation done
   - needs some user-testing to make sure it makes sense